lbussy/keg-cop/docs/context/settings/taps/index.rst

 Tap Settings
 ##############

-The first choice on the ~Settings~ screen is a drop-down tab labeled ~Taps~.
-Clicking on this will allow you to configure taps number one through eight individually.
+The first choice on the Settings screen is a drop-down tab labeled Taps.
+Clicking on this will allow you to configure taps number one through nine individually.

 .. image:: tap.png
    :scale: 50%